metacpan/metacpan-puppet/documentation/INSTALL_FINALIZING.md

 # Steps for finalizing an install
 # Final steps once server/VM is setup...

-To Run (start master, run puppet client, stop master)
+# To Run - as root (start master, run puppet client, stop master)
-    /etc/puppet/run.sh dev
+    /etc/puppet/run.sh

-You may have to run this a couple of times to get everything setup correctly (e.g. you have to add lines to /etc/hosts), the very first time it will take quite a while to run (it has a lot to do!)
+You may have to run this a couple of times to get everything setup correctly.
+The very first time it will take quite a while to run (it has a lot to do!)
-You can also use 'n1' for the live server, others will be added over time

 Users have ~/.metacpanrc which they may want to 'source' in their .bash_profile